open-disease-risk/sat/README.md

 This allows you to observe how different balancing strategies behave and identify potential issues like weight oscillation or domination by a single loss component.

-See `docs/loss_weight_logging.md` for detailed information on interpreting the weight logs.
+See [docs/loss_weight_logging.md](docs/loss_weight_logging.md) for detailed information on interpreting the weight logs and [docs/loss_optimization.md](docs/loss_optimization.md) for an overview of our multi-level approach to loss optimization.

 To-Dos
 ============================